With summer ending in West Jefferson, now is a good time to get a kick start on air conditioner maintenance.

 2. Check Your Filter

-Unsure when you last checked yours?
+Unsure when you last replaced yours?
 Pull it out and angle it toward the light.
-If light isn’t visible, replace it.
+If you can’t see light through it, get a new one.

 3. Clean the Inside